karpik123/PlexAniSync-anidb-to-anilist/README.md

 ### Misc

-AniDB has "Gekijouban Kyoukai no Kanata: I'll Be Here".
+AniDB has "Gekijouban Kyoukai no Kanata: I'll Be Here", it contains both movies as two episodes.

 Anilist has 2 separate entries Kyoukai no Kanata: "I'LL BE HERE - Mirai-hen" and "Kyoukai no Kanata: I'LL BE HERE - Kako-hen".

-AniDB folder/naming convention will put both movies as one item, so episode 1 and 2 are mapped to individual Anilist ids.
+AniDB folder/naming convention will put both movies as one item, but my mapping file links episode 1 and 2 to individual Anilist ids.